Concepts

 Prompt

-- Input text given to the model to generate a response or perform a task.
+Input text given to the model to generate a response or perform a task.
 Prompts can be included in the sidebar of the GPT for Work add-ons, or passed as arguments in GPT functions.
-For guidance, see Write a good prompt.
+For guidance, see How to write a good prompt.

 Model